autorope/donkeydocs/docs/guide/path_follow/path_follow.md

 Again, like the deep learning template, we can change default configuration values by editing the **myconfig.py** file in the **mycar** folder you created with the `createcar` command.

-You will need to calibrate and configure the drivetrain as described in [**Configure your car**](/guide/calibrate/).
+You will need to calibrate and configure the drivetrain as described in [**Calibrate your Car**](/guide/calibrate/).
 If you have a game controller paired to your car, then you will want to configure it as described in [Controllers](/parts/controllers).

 ### Configuring GPS
 In **myconfig.py**, search for the 'gps' section.
 Make sure `HAVE_GPS = True` is set.
 You will need to determine the serial port that the GPS receiver is connected to and the baud rate to use.
 If possible, set your serial port to `115200` baud to get good throughput.